Pigensworth/Geo-fs-Mod/README.md

 #### This mod adds two "secret" skins and some power options for most planes on Geo-fs.

+# Credits
+Many thanks to Geo-fs pilot BAD_BIRD (or something like that) for the script for the chat fix and for the feedback.
+That's the only reason I kept working on this.

 # Disclaimer!
 I'm not responsible for any damage caused by this script, including but not limited to being banned.
 I haven't gotten banned, but just in case.
 If you try to go to fast then the plane will start jumping around and could crash the page.